JulianC13/Threeds/README.md

 This project explicitly addresses areas where requirements were ambiguous or underspecified:

-1. **Overlapping Ranges**: When a PAN matches multiple card ranges, the most specific (smallest) range is returned to favor precision and recency.
+1. **Overlapping Ranges**: When a PAN matches multiple card ranges, the most specific (smallest) range is returned to favour precision and recency.
-2. **Duplicate BIN Ranges**: Inserting a range that already exists replaces the old value, ensuring consistent and deterministic behavior.
+2. **Duplicate BIN Ranges**: Inserting a range that already exists replaces the old value, ensuring consistent and deterministic behaviour.
 3. **Invalid Input**: Validation is performed in the model and service layers to prevent malformed data from being accepted.
-4. **Storage Strategy**: In-memory only (as no persistence layer was specified), prioritizing speed and simplicity.
+4. **Storage Strategy**: In-memory only (as no persistence layer was specified), prioritising speed and simplicity.
-5. **Performance Requirements**: No strict SLAs were defined; performance was benchmarked and documented to demonstrate system behavior at scale.
+5. **Performance Requirements**: No strict SLAs were defined; performance was benchmarked and documented to demonstrate system behaviour at scale.

 ## Technical Architecture & Design Decisions